nguyenkimhang1206/IBM-Employee-Attrition-Analysis/README.md

 # 4. Conclusion

-The analysis reveals that employees who left the company often had lower salaries, shorter tenures with their current manager, and lower job levels.
-They also had fewer years with the company, less experience in their current role, and a lower number of previous employers.
-Additionally, younger employees and those living fartherto the company were more likely to leave.
-Key dissatisfaction indicators included low scores in environment satisfaction, job satisfaction, relationship satisfaction, job involvement, and work-life balance.
+The analysis reveals that employees who left the company often had **lower salaries, shorter tenures with their current manager, and lower job levels**.
+They also had **fewer years with the company, and less experience in their current role.**
+Additionally, younger employees and those living farther from the company were more likely to leave.
+**Key dissatisfaction indicators** included low scores in environment satisfaction, job satisfaction, relationship satisfaction, job involvement, and work-life balance.
 Employees who worked overtime also had higher attrition rates.
 These insights suggest that addressing compensation, improving job and relationship satisfaction, enhancing career development opportunities, and managing overtime effectively could help reduce employee turnover.

 # 5. Recommendation